luuuccasss/Discoreo/README.md

 Contributions are welcome!
 If you would like to add features or improve the template, feel free to submit a pull request or open an issue.

+## 📢 Contact
+If you have any questions, need assistance, or just want to connect, feel free to add me on Discord: luuuccasss.

 ## 📜 License

 This project is licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.